Coding4Glory/modneo-pjs/README.md

 ## Features

 - Only auto load settings from trusted projects
+- Hashes files to avoid execution after change
+    - Automatically re-hashes the file if edited in nvim
 - supports lua and vimscript < 9

 ## Setup 🚀